A Day on the Salmon River

 When I was a kid, Connecticut averaged about 48″ of snow each winter.
 These days the average is 37″ inches, and this winter I figure we got upwards of a whopping 10″.
 Quite a drop!

-The trout fishing is mainly found upstream of the Comstock Covered Bridge.
+You’ll see the majority of anglers from a bit above the fly fishing only area, downstream to the picnic park a few hundred yard below the Comstock Covered Bridge.
 The state had stocked the Salmon River very well with some chunky trout.
 I saw several landed that were 15″ or larger and one angler reported releasing a 24″ trout the prior week.
-You gotta lover that.
+Yes a brood stock fish no doubt, but you gotta lover that.
 I did see a caddis hatch in the morning, but the best way to fish the river is subsurface.
 If the river is up with snow melt, streamers are effective.
 When it is low, like it is now, small nymphs rule.
 Hope to see you on the water.